-Note 17-Although the pore pressure Parameter B is used to determine adequate saturation, the B-value is also a function of soil stiffness.
-If the saturation of the sample is 100 %, the B-value measurement with increase with decreasing soil stiffness.
-Therefore, when testing soft soil samples, a B-value of 95 % may indicate a saturation less than 100 %.
+Note 16-Although the pore pressure Parameter B is used to determine adequate saturation, the B-value is also a function of soil stiffness.
+If the saturation of the sample is 100 %, the B-value measurement will decrease with increasing soil stiffness.
+Therefore, when testing soft soil samples, a B-value of 95 % may indicate a saturation approaching 100 %.

-Note 18-The back pressure required to saturate a reconstituted specimen may be higher for the wet mounting method than for the dry mounting method and may be as high as 1400 kPa (200 lb/in.2).
+Note 17-The back pressure required to saturate a specimen may be higher for the wet mounting method than for the dry mounting method because of the added difficulty of flushing out the air before back-pressure saturation and may be as high as 1400 kPa (200 lbf/in.2).